 When Both Parties Are Conscious And Of Age, Does Alcohol Affect Consent In A Sex Crime Case?
-In Los Angeles County, alcohol does affect consent in sex crime cases.
-Suppose one party is too intoxicated to consent, and the other party involved takes advantage of that and has sex or sexually assaults them in some manner.
-In that case, technically, that's a crime.
+In Los Angeles County, the law states that alcohol can affect consent in sex crime cases.
+If one party is too intoxicated to consent, and the other party takes advantage of that and engages in sexual activity, it is considered a crime.
+This is because the law recognizes that a person's ability to consent can be impaired by alcohol, and any sexual activity under such circumstances is not consensual.

 In that situation, the other party might think that it's okay because they were with the person the whole night and everything was going well.
 That's really where the issues start to get very complicated.